rb-cloud-guru/az_function_terragrunt/README.md

 Azure function app and Azure function
 ## Module 5
 Azure event grid subscription based on resource group as a scope
+## Appendix

+FYI- rg_id has to match the var in both tf and hcl.
+Didnt spend much time on it but